davidiles/Interim_Goals_Framework/README.md

 The **gray** curve is the trajectory the population has actually taken.

-We could also transform the plot above into a comparison to some historical baseline.
-For example, all of the data and projection curves could be expressed *relative* to a historical baseline population index.
+All of the data and projection curves could be expressed *relative* to a historical baseline population index.
 In this case, we use the mean population index from 1980-1984 as a baseline abundance which would represent “full recovery” of the species.
+Nothing has changed in terms of the model inputs, assumptions, or outputs; this is just a different way of graphically visualizing the projections.

-The plot below illustrates this:
+The plot below illustrates this alternative way of visualizing the
+projections:

 ![](README_files/figure-markdown_github/CCSP_projection_plot_percent_of_baseline-1.png)

-This illustrates several key messages:
+This framework illustrates several key messages:

 1.  blah
 2.  blah